Label-Free Concept Drift Assessment for Reliable AI in Emerging Wireless Applications: Proposed concept drift detectors

 Where $l$ is the loss function that calculates the difference between the ground truth $y_i$ (in our case $L_0$) and the prediction $\hat y_i$. $\Omega(f_k)$ is a regularization term which alleviates the complexity of the model and minimizes overfitting. $\Omega(f_k)$ is calculated as follows:

 where $\gamma$ is a regularization parameter, $T$ is the number of leaves in the tree $k$ and $\lambda$ is a parameter that penalizes the squared sum of tree weights $w_t^2$.
+For the training process, we select a small number of boosting rounds ($n=5$) to reduce the time and computational requirements of our method.

+\textbf{Drift observer online ingestion}.
+This stage corresponds to the second block of the Drift observer, as illustrated in Figure~\ref{fig:overview}.
+In order to process in ingested $D_1$, we first have to secure data labels for it, which are unavailable to our system.
+For this reason, we leverage a pseudo-labeling method as follows: We run inference on the unlabeled $D_1$ using the frozen model $M_0$; $M_0$ is used only to predict labels and is not updated.
+We select the highest $\tau$ predictions of the $M_0$ i.e., the predictions with the highest confidence scores.
+We label them according to the $M_0$ outputs and we formulate a new labeled subset $\tilde{D}_1 \subseteq D_1$ with pseudo-labels $L_1$.
+This semi-supervised approach, listed in lines 1-7 of Algorithm \ref{alg1:CFPT}, creates pseudo-labels $L_1$ similarly to other works in \cite{9}, \cite{10} and \cite{11}.

-For the training process, we select a small number of training epochs ($5$ epochs) to reduce the time and computational requirements of our method.
-After $5$ epochs, we stop the XGB training and we utilize the dataset $D_1$, along with the generated pseudo-labels $L_1$, to initiate a model retraining operation.
-Model retraining is essentially a transfer learning process under which the XGB is retrained using the new data ($D_1$, $L_1$).
-We continue the retraining operation for $5$ more epochs and we collect statistics related with the macro F1 score of the model.
-Macro F1 is the average F1-score and can be computed as $\Bar{F_1} =\frac{\sum_{i=0}^{m}F1_i}{m}$, where $m$ is the total number of classes in labels $L_0$, and $F1_i$ is the F1-score of the XGB model for the class $i$.
-The collected $\Bar F1_{(D_0, L_0)}$ and $\Bar F1_{(D_1, L_1)}$ measure the performance of the XGB classifier to minimize the objective function $\text{obj}(\theta)_{(D_0,L_0)}$ during the training, and the $\text{obj}(\theta)_{(D_0,L_0,D_1,L_1)}$ during the re-training operations correspondingly.
+In the sequel, we utilize the pseudo-labeled subset $\tilde{D}_1$, along with the generated pseudo-labels $L_1$, to initiate a model retraining operation.
+Model retraining is essentially a transfer learning process under which the XGBoost parameters are transferred to a new $XGB_t$ model, which is then re-trained using the new data ($\tilde{D}_1$, $L_1$).
+For this purpose we use the trained XGBoost classifier of the previous step (Drift observer offline initialization) and we conduct a retraining operation for $5$ rounds, while collecting statistics related with the macro F1 score of the model.
+Macro F1 is the average F1-score and can be computed as $F =\frac{\sum_{i=0}^{m}F_i}{m}$, where $m$ is the total number of classes in labels $L_0$, and $F_i$ is the F1-score of the XGBoost model for the class $i$.
+The collected F1 scores (notated as $F^{XGB}$ and $F^{XGB_t}$ in the figure) showcase the performance of the XGBoost and $XGB_t$ models with respect to the minimization of the objective function $\text{obj}(\phi)_{(D_0,L_0)}$ during the training, and the $\text{obj}(\phi)_{(D_0,L_0,D_1,L_1)}$ during the re-training operations correspondingly.

-The rationale that underlies the proposed CFPT method is the observation that the distance $\Bar F1_{(D_1, L_1)}$ contains useful information regarding the decision to retrain the $M_0$ model.
-More specifically, if $\Bar F1_{(D_1, L_1)} \to 1$ then the $\text{obj}(\theta)_{(D_0,L_0,D_1,L_1)}$ cannot easily converge and thus, at least one of the following statements must hold true:
+The rationale that underlies the proposed \textit{CFPT} method is the observation that the $F^{XGB_t}$ contains useful information regarding the decision to retrain the $M_0$ model.
+More specifically, if $F^{XGB_t} \to 0$ then the $\text{obj}(\phi)_{(D_0,L_0,D_1,L_1)}$ cannot easily converge and thus, at least one of the following statements must hold true: